Sarvind1/tat-calculator/commits_guide.md

    - Added actual_timestamp handling with precedence comparison
    - Added final_timestamp: target (if Projected) or actual (if Actual/Adjusted)
    - Integrated delay calculation: target - actual (only for Actual/Adjusted)
+   - Added calculation_source field to track how final timestamp was determined:
+     * "precedence_based_target" - from preceding stages' target
+     * "fallback_based_target" - from fallback when no precedence
+     * "actual_from_field" - from actual field in data
+     * "actual_from_precedence" - from preceding stage's actual (Adjusted method)
    - Removed complex precedence logic

 2. **Deleted `delay_calculator.py`**: